View More In this section

-The Birmingham City Council appointed Councilor Crystal N. Smitherman to the vacant District 6 seat on January 2, 2019.
+The Birmingham City Council appointed Council President Pro Tempore Crystal N. Smitherman to the vacant District 6 seat on January 2, 2019.

 Now when we walk out the door, we hear gunshots, trash is constantly present on the streets, abandoned and fragile houses are on every corner.
 Open prostitution continues to plague certain streets.
 The same problems that existed under former City Councilors; my mother and Sheila Tyson still exists today, but it is time to break the cycle and find workable solutions to these problems.

 District 6 will concentrate on three immediate areas of relief for the citizens: the 3 E’s; “Environment, Education and Economy”.